kstenschke/xmchord/README.md

 ### Command: `actions`

-Running `xmchord actions` or `xmchord a`, lists all recognized action shell scripts, including their inlined description comment (which must be prefixed with `#:`).
+Running `xmchord actions` or `xmchord a`, lists all recognized action shell scripts, including their inlined description comments (which must be prefixed with `#:`).